mipearson/slingshot/README.md

 another.
 Slingshot, using the default script, updates a repository checkout.

 Mount Slingshot on your Rack application server anywhere.
 Send it a POST request to perform an update to your nominated application.
-Send it a GET request to get a nice form you can use to send requests from your browser.

 Parameters included in the POST body will be sent through as environment variables (sysops: see the "security" section) to a script.
 The name of the script, defaults, and